What's inside this article:

 Add alt text

-Reorder photos
+Reorder your photos

 Add a sensitive content warning